 In Unalaska, suitable buildable lands are limited by more than the mountains meeting the ocean.
 Primarily owned by the Ounalashka Corporation of Unalaska, these lands are likely to be impacted by previous WWII military and other historic, mostly federal, activities, creating cleanup costs and substantially increasing construction costs.
 APIA provides Head Start Early Learning delivery to the community of Unalaska, including investing in our long-term service provision by planning and constructing a purpose-built Head Start beginning in 2021.
 Despite having a Phase 1 Site Assessment completed, contamination was found during construction.
+The I Site Assessment completed, contamination was found during construction.
 The limited contamination was common low-level fuels, but the delays until reporting, sampling, analysis, remediation and contaminant transportation were completed, added months and thousands of dollars to the project.
-As climate change impacts our region and the fisheries we are almost entirely reliant on, our longterm economic opportunities rely on improving basic societal services and infrastructure.
-Delayed infrastructure would serve.
+As climate change impacts our region and the fisheries we are almost entirely reliated on, our longterm economic opportunities rely on improving basic societal services and infrastructure.
+Delayed infrastructure investments are hampering the settlement of very populations that this infrastructure would serve.
 Resilient communities are built on sustainable economics and the support brought by economies of scale.
 Air transportation routes allow for (6) of the (13) regional Tribes' members to access Unalaska as a sub-regional hub for medical care, regional conferences, essential trainings, and other goods and services.

 Dutch Harbor is America's largest fishing port by volume and the nation's largest fisheries are executed annually in the Bering Sea.
 Protecting our invaluable renewable resources makes economic sense, most simply in the nearly billion dollars of annual revenue.
 Environmental protections for the millions of seabirds and thousands marine mammals, many of them endangered or threatened, are also benefited by well patrolled waters.
-The specific needs for greater environmental protection and enforcement capacity